GrimmNull/GrimmNull/README.md

 Might learn Rust, might learn how to be an actual good programmer, who knows?
 (Rust is good, I actually just suck)

+I would love to learn audio signal processing because I spend most of the time with my headphones on to run from the world around, and I'd like to play with what happens between the moment I press the play button and when the serotonin gets to my brain.
+I would also enjoy to work with small devices to enhance the listening experience.

-For real though, I like low-level stuff since the universe decided to put me in a low-class family.
+For real, I like low-level stuff since the universe decided to put me in a low-class family.
 Well, it's more because I always had to gather my toys after I was done playing with them or I'd lose them, but that's the second part...